masoodashrafi/masoodashrafi/README.md

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [mkashraf@uwaterloo.ca](mailto:mkashraf@uwaterloo.ca)
 * 🧠  I'm learning python and terraform for cloud engineering and pursuing ventures in native mobile development
-* ⚡  Currently working as a Software Engineer Intern @ IGM Financial
+* ⚡  Currently seeking Winter/Summer 2026 Opportunities
-* ➡️  Prev. as a DevOps Engineer @ Canada Life, Data Analyst @ Hershey, Technical Services Analyst @ RBC & SWE @ Akhny Solutions
+* ➡️  Prev. a SWE intern @ Mackenzie Investments

 ### Skills